groovier-minecraft/Groovier/README.md

         |- say.groovy ------------------------ single file, usage will be /say
         |- info.groovy ----------------------- single file, usage will be /info
         |- love.groovy ----------------------- single file, usage will be /love
+    |- lifecycles ---------------------------- groovy scripts for lifecycle, including plugin life cycle and script life cycle
+        |- testLifeCycle.groovy -------------- will invoke method on lifecycle
     |- services ------------------------------ groovy scripts for services
         |- mathService.groovy ---------------- service for math, used for /math <args>
     |- arguments ----------------------------- groovy scripts for command arguments